Board Certified Podiatrists | Expert Foot & Ankle Care

 When to See a Podiatrist for Foot Pain

-If you’re experiencing persistent foot pain symptoms, our board-certified podiatrists can diagnose the underlying cause and create a personalized treatment plan.
+If you’re experiencing persistent foot pain symptoms, our board-certified podiatrists can diagnose the underlying cause and create a plan tailored to your foot type.
 At Balance Foot & Ankle, we offer expert care at our Howell and Bloomfield Hills offices.

 Related treatments: Heel Pain Treatment →